umbraco/rfcs/cms/0022-ui-library.md

 This overview will also help to design a consistent product experience.
 By easing the process of identifying components, their role, and their relationships.

 The UI Library is a standalone project, which can be used in multiple projects, including third-party.
+The components of the UI Library will be based on web standards and will work in any project.

 The library provides a workspace for developing UI components, enabling us to work on UI without being bound to a specific technology.
 Initially, we will use this to create components for the future backoffice without relying on any framework decisions.

 We want to ensure that our core UI Components serve a general-purpose.
 Having them developed separately from any specific project will help ensure the scope of the components keep the right level of abstraction for reusability across projects, extensions, and packages.

-The workspace will also enable us to ensure a set of requirements of each component, for example making accessibility a first-class citizen.
+The workspace will enable us to ensure a set of requirements of each component, for example making accessibility a first-class citizen.

 ## Out of Scope
-- Technology/framework for Umbraco’s backoffice
+- **Technology/framework** for Umbraco’s backoffice
-- How components are used in the backoffice: The usage examples in this RFC are examples of how this could be done but not settled.
+- **How components are used in the backoffice**: The usage examples in this RFC are examples of how this could be done but not settled.
+- **Umbraco Design System** Its our intention to provide the parts nesecary for package developers to follow the Umbraco style, but this will not be part of this project.
-- We want to ensure any product can use this Library, therefore we do not want this to be specific towards the backoffice or any other usages.
+- **No specific purpose** We want to ensure any product can use this Library, therefore we do not want this to be specific towards the backoffice or any other usages.

 ## Detailed Design

 For the choice of technology for our UI components, we want to stay as close to native browser technologies as possible.
 Therefore Web Components is our choice.
-The components should work in any other tech stack and not contain any logic specific to the project using these.
+The components should work in any other tech stack to achieve this it must not have any external technology requirements.

+The components should only contain presentational logic, not any application logic, this architectural choice ensures that the components will never mess up the logic of a project.
+They only purpose they serve is as visual building blocks.
+This ensures a clear boundary between the responsibilities of the UI Library and the project using this.
+Making project code much simpler as the interface code is sealed within the UI Library components.

 We do not want to reinvent the wheel and therefore we have settled for using Google’s LitElement to handle the common needs for building Web Components.
 It is extremely lightweight and broadly used in design-systems at companies like IBM, Adobe, and others.

 To ensure high-quality code we use TypeScript.
 This will help ensure consistent and solid code for developers of components.
 It's optional to use TypeScript as an implementer (i.e. when using components in a project).
 For those that do use TypeScript, there will be definitions to enable intellisense in IDEs,  making it easier to discover and implement the components correctly.

-The components should only contain presentational logic, not any application logic, this architectural choice ensures that the components will never mess up the logic of a project.
-They only purpose they serve is as visual building blocks.
-This ensures a clear boundary between the responsibilities of the UI Library and the project using this.
-Making project code much simpler as the interface code is sealed within the UI Library components.

 The project will be published on NPM, to enable ease of use and developers without .Net knowledge.
 The library will ship with the backoffice, meaning that backoffice packages will not require the use of NPM.